There is a wide variety of adaptive equipment for traumatic brain injury patients that can increase independence and improve quality of life.

 To help combat memory problems after TBI and make it easier for you to navigate your home, try using labels to identify key items.

-For example, you could label bedroom drawers, kitchen cupboards, and bathroom cabinets with the items inside them so you can find what you need faster.
+For example, you could label bedroom drawers, kitchen cupboards, and bathroom cabinets with the items inside them.
+This allows you to find what you need faster.

-You can also label switches so you’ll remember what each one does.
+You can also label light switches throughout your home so you will remember what each one does.

 7. Memory Station